-Ingredients in these Chewy Chocolate Chip Cookies
+Ingredients in these Soft Chocolate Chip Cookies

-This Teens Cook Dessert cookbook introduced me to the first chocolate chip cookie recipe that I’d ultimately make on repeat for years.
+This Teens Cook Dessert cookbook introduced me to the first chocolate chip cookie recipe that I'd ultimately make on repeat for years.
 Over time, I gradually made changes, like replacing some of the chocolate chips with M&Ms and adjusting ratios of ingredients.
+This is now my favorite recipe for making chocolate chip cookies, and I often return to it.

 After recipe testing, below are the key ingredients that make this large batch cookie recipe delicious and extra special.